furkhan67/forex-currency-predictor/readme.md

 ✅ Choose and save the best model for each currency
 ✅ Build a Streamlit app in `app.py` that loads saved models
 ✅ Dockerize your project for easy deployment

+## Optional

+Use this [link](https://github.com/oanda/py-api-streaming) to fetch live data from OANDA api.
+You can create your own dataset using this api.